-Sample Approval Email: Dear [NAME], Congratulations!
-Based on the information you provided during the application process you have been approved for assistance from the Pennsylvania Homeowner Assistance Fund (PAHAF).
+Sam ple Approval Email: Dea r [NAME], have gratulations!
+Based on the information you provided during the application process you e been approved for assistance from the Pennsylvania Homeowner Assistance Fund HAF).
 Please review the Terms and Conditions provided at the end of this email.
-Your grant determination is as follows: Assistance Type \$Amount (Final QC to enter) Payment are made directly to your housing provider via an ACH payment or mailed check.
-Please allow up to 30 business days for your provider to post to your account.
-If you applied for additional assistance types, grant determinations will be sent separately as processed.
-Please note that all applicants are responsible for continuing payments on all accounts throughout their participation in the PAHAF Program as well as following disbursement of grant funds.
-TERMS AND CONDITIONS Terms and Conditions of your grant are as follows: DUPLICATION OF BENEFITS: PAHAF assistance cannot be combined with any other federal, state, or local housing assistance received by the homeowner(s) for the same expenses and time period covered by PAHAF assistance.
+You r grant determination is as follows: Assistance Type \$Amount (Final QC to enter) ment are made directly to your housing provider via an ACH payment or mailed check. se allow up to 30 business days for your provider to post to your account. proc ou applied for additional assistance types, grant determinations will be sent separately as cessed.
+Please note that all applicants are responsible for continuing payments on all pounts throughout their participation in the PAHAF Program as well as following ursement of grant funds.
+TE RMS AND CONDITIONS Terr ns and Conditions of your grant are as follows: : 1.
+DUPLICATION OF BENEFITS: PAHAF assistance cannot be combined with any other federal, state, or local housing assistance received by the homeowner(s) for the same expenses and time period covered by PAHAF assistance.
 Any assistance must be reported to PAHAF to assess whether such assistance is duplicative.
 Duplicative assistance must be deducted from the final grant amount.
 By accepting this award, the applicant(s) certifies/certify that they have reported all previous assistance received for past due homeownership costs.
 Upon receiving funding from PAHAF, applicant(s) agree to not pursue other benefits for the same housing costs for the same period of time for which PAHAF assistance is granted.
 If the applicant(s) receive additional assistance after the date of this Grant Determination letter, applicant(s) must notify the Program.
 PAHAF will determine if such assistance is duplicative and may require repayment of funds received from the program.
-ADJUSTMENTS: Grant assistance may be adjusted in cases where the actual delinquency or forward mortgage payments changed at the time of disbursement.
+2 ADJUSTMENTS: Grant assistance may be adjusted in cases where the actual delinquency or forward mortgage payments changed at the time of disbursement.
 Any overpayments returned by the housing provider will increase grant funds available for other approved assistance types up to the specific program caps.
-SALE OF PROPERTY: Voluntary sale or transfer of ownership of the eligible property within 90 calendar days of payment of this grant may result in applicant repayment of HAF Funds. : Sincerely, The Pennsylvania Homeowner Assistance Fund Team 888-987-2423
+3 SALE OF PROPERTY: Voluntary sale or transfer of ownership of the eligible property within 90 calendar days of payment of this grant may result in applicant repayment of HAF Funds.
+Since erely, Pennsylvania Homeowner Assistance Fund Team 987-2423